Tinqer Query Operations Guide

 Basic UPDATE

-import { createSchema, update } from "@webpods/tinqer";
+import { createSchema, defineUpdate } from "@tinqerjs/tinqer";

-import { updateStatement } from "@webpods/tinqer-sql-pg-promise";
+import { toSql } from "@tinqerjs/pg-promise-adapter";

 const schema = createSchema<Schema>();

-const updateStmt = updateStatement(
+const updateStmt = toSql(

 .update("users")